Guess what’s back? Chisel is back!

 Assets Class – Simple assets registration

-Another great feature of Chisel is its own class for registering and enqueuing scripts and styles.
+Another great feature of Chisel is its class for registering and enqueuing scripts and styles.
 It handles script localizations and translations automatically, which makes it very easy to use.
-It can be customized for more advanced use cases by passing extra parameters along with the required one, which is a script handle name.
+It can be customized for more advanced use cases by passing extra parameters, such as a script handle name, along with the required one.
 It also supports registering external scripts by specifying an src parameter.

 Example app.js script registration with localized data passed to JavaScript: